srctool/camouflage/docs/contributing/how-to-open-a-pull-request.md

 - When squashing/merging, preserve the Conventional Commit style in the final message.

 Merging policy
+- Upstream repository: Squash and merge only on protected branches `main` and `develop`.
+Merge commits and rebase merges are not used on those branches.
+- Forks: You may use any workflow/merge strategy in your own fork.
+The final merge to upstream `main`/`develop` will be performed as a squash merge.
 - At least one approval is required.
 Maintainers may request additional reviewers based on scope.
 - CI must be green.
 Maintainers may re‑run flaky jobs or ask for follow‑ups if needed.
+- The squashed commit title comes from the PR title; the body comes from the PR description.
+Keep both clear and concise.